Endotrivial modules for finite groups via homotopy theory: Homology decompositions and the Carlson--Th evenaz conjecture

 \item Suppose $X$ is a complex-like space.
-For any functor $F: \sd X \to Ab$, $\colim^{\sd X}_* F = H_*(X;\scrF)$, where $\scrF$ is induced from $F$ via $\Delta X \to \sd X$, the map sending all degeneracies to identities; see \cite[\S5]{DK83} \mynote{ok?}. \end{enumerate} \end{prop} \begin{proof} We shall only need non-derived $*=0$ part of these statement, which follows easily by writing down the definitions (for the last point also using cofinality), which we invite the reader to do.
+For any functor $F\co \sd X \to \Rmod$, $\colim^{\sd X}_* F \cong H_*(X;\scrF)$, where $\scrF$ is induced from $F$ via $\Delta X \to \sd X$, the functor sending all degeneracies to identities (see \cite[\S5]{DK83}). \end{enumerate} \end{prop} \begin{proof} We shall only need non-derived $*=0$ part of these statements, which follows easily by writing down the definitions (for the last point also using cofinality), which we invite the reader to do.
 For \eqref{covar} and \eqref{contravar}, in the general case, see \cite[App.~II.3.3]{GZ67}, and also \cite[Prop.~2.6]{grodal02}.
 (The point is that both sides can be seen as homology of $C_*(|-\downarrow \D|) \otimes_\D F$ respectively $F \otimes_\D C_*(|\D \downarrow -|)$.)
-For point \eqref{simplex}, notice that both sides can be seen as the homology of $C_*(|\sigma|) \otimes_{\sd X} F$, where $|\sigma|$ is the $n$--simplex defined by the per assumption distinct vertices of $\sigma$, a contravariant functor on $\sd X$ by to $\sigma \to \tau$ assigning the map induced by the unique face inclusion of $\tau$ in $\sigma$ (i.e., the extra structure on $\sd X$ allows us to 'avoid a subdivision'; see also \cite[Prop.~7.1]{grodal02}). \end{proof}
+For \eqref{simplex}, notice that both sides can be seen as the homology of $C_*(|\sigma|) \otimes_{\sd X} F$, where $|\sigma|$ is the $n$--simplex defined by the vertices of $\sigma$ (by assumption distinct).
+It is a contravariant functor on $\sd X$ by to $(\sigma \to \tau)$ assigning the map induced by the unique face inclusion of $\tau$ in $\sigma$ (i.e., the extra structure on $\sd X$ allows us to `avoid a subdivision'; see also \cite[Prop.~7.1]{grodal02}). \end{proof}